ItsAditya-xyz/DeSo.py/README.md

 Developed by [ItsAditya](https://diamondapp.com/u/itsaditya)

-Run `pip install deso` to install the module!
+Run `pip install deso` to install the module!!

 ## How to Use: